OpenNebula/docs/source/integration/references/sunstone_dev.rst

 Modifying JS & CSS files
 ========================

-Sunstone can be run in two different environment:
+Sunstone can be run in two different environments:

 - Production, using the minified css ``css/app.min.css`` and javascript ``dist/main.js`` files.
-- Development, using the non minified css ``css/app.css`` and javascript files ``app/main.js`.
+- Development, using the non minified css ``css/app.css`` and javascript files ``app/main.js``.
 Note that each file/module will be retrieved in a different HTTP request and the app will take longer to start, therefore it is not recommended for production environments

 By default Sunstone is configured to use the minified files, therefore any change in the source code will not apply until the minified files are generated again.
 But you can set the ``env`` parameter in sunstone-server.conf to ``dev`` to use the non minified files and test your changes.